-In addition, for Board members whose place of domicile is in the Nordic countries, a fee of EUR 700 per meeting was paid for each Board and committee meeting they attended.
-The meeting fee for members residing elsewhere in Europe was EUR 1,400 and for those residing outside of Europe EUR 2,800.
-Compensation for travel expenses and daily allowances were paid in accordance with Metso's travel policy.
+In addition, an attendance fee of EUR 700 per meeting attended, including committee meetings, is paid to members whose residence is in the Nordic countries, EUR 1,400 to members whose residence is elsewhere in Europe, and EUR 2,800 to members residing outside Europe.
+Compensation for travel expenses and daily allowances is paid in accordance with Metso's travel policy.

-Based on the decision of the Annual General Meeting in 2015, 40 percent of the Board's annual fees were used to buy Metso shares from the market.
-The shares were acquired within the two weeks following the publication of the interim report.
-Altogether, 7,045 shares were acquired.
+Based on the decision of the 2016 Annual General Meeting, 40 percent of the Board's annual fees were used to buy Metso shares from the market.
+The shares were acquired within the two weeks following the publication of the first-quarter 2016 interim report.
+Altogether, 9,301 shares were acquired.
 There are no special terms or conditions associated with owning these shares.